APTA Learning Center

 • Post-Professional Student - $50

-This interactive live virtual lecture is a can’t miss experience where you will hear the latest information on screening, referral, and care for Long COVID.
+This lecture is a can’t miss experience where you will hear the latest information on screening, referral, and care for Long COVID.
 As the value of PT in this population is recognized, referrals will increase either by medical providers or through direct access.
 As the COVID-19 pandemic continues, a significant group of patients who survive the disease experience long-lasting symptoms and negative effects on their health.
 These can include long-lasting effects on the heart, lungs, immune system, mental health, and overall quality of life.
 Such persistent “long-haul” complications have been reported by our patients and have been described in the medical literature, ranging from respiratory problems to exhaustion from even the slightest exertion, as well as nerve pain, persistent headaches, trouble concentrating, or memory trouble sometimes referred to as “brain fog.”
 Typically, the symptoms persist for weeks or months after someone has recovered from COVID-19.

 The purpose of this course is to introduce the physical therapists and physical therapist assistants to the components of multidisciplinary long COVID care.
 This will allow therapists outside of “long COVID clinic” centers to understand the role of each discipline and recognize whom to consult when creating their own “clinic without walls” through referral networks and outreach in their communities.
 This course will highlight the key conditions that should be screened and when necessary, referred for clearance, before a long COVID rehabilitation program begins, and provide real world examples of physical therapy evaluations, treatments, and progressions.
 Come learn to avoid the pitfalls of treating patients with long COVID, and learn the value of pacing and many other “tricks of the trade” by those in the field.